adrian5/oceanic-next-vim/README.md

 * For plugin requests, consider listing features (commands) I should test, e.g. certain lists or menus to open.

-If you want to submit a PR, please do so against the `dev` branch!
+If you want to submit a PR, please do so **against the** `dev` **branch**!
 Include a before/after screenshot if possible, in case I don't have the time to properly vet it.
 Thanks!